yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. Without getting into the details (the following sections address the particulars), diagram your initial vision for handling the top-level requirements for the game databases, gaming services VMs, data warehouse, and associated services.
 You will refine this diagram as you proceed.

-   After running the Microsoft Data Migration Assistant assessments against their gaming databases, Tailspin Toys found that Azure SQL Managed Instance would allow them to host their databases in a fully-managed Azure PaaS service, with no required changes to their databases.
-This can help to shift their focus back to game development, and not have to spend as much time worrying about administering databases.
+   After running the Microsoft Data Migration Assistant assessments against their gaming databases, Tailspin Toys found that Azure SQL Managed Instance would allow them to host their databases in a fully-managed Azure PaaS service.
+SQL MI will enable them to accomplish this without making changes to their databases, allowing them to shift their focus back to game development, and not have to spend as much time worrying about administering databases.
 To minimize downtime, they decided to use the Azure Database Migration Service's online data migration capabilities.

    ![Possible target architecture.](media/target-architecture.png "Target architecture")